glennhenry/cs-notes/docs/compilers-and-programming-languages/14-code-generation/code-generation.md

 It evaluates expression, compares whether it is 0 (false).
 If it's a yes, jump to `false-label`, which contains the false statement.
 Else, the true statement will be evaluated, and once it is done, skip the `false-label` by jumping directly to the next code (`done-label`).

 ![If statement generator](./if-statement.png)
-Source : Book 1 page 190
+Source: Book 1 page 190

-A for loop is :
+A for loop is:

 ```
 for (init-expr; expr; next-expr) {